j e a n n e r i c k e t t s

-Nevertheless, her various advisors encouraged Jeanne Ricketts to focus on her off-grid, initial solo-path as pioneer, which keeps the availability of any or her art pieces rare.
+However, various advisors who know of Ricketts' visionary niche encouraged her to focus on her off-grid, initial Art solo-path as pioneer.
+This therefore keeps the privileged accessibility to any or her art pieces, rare.

 "Heavenly Kingdom, Earthly Kingdom" is the title she gave to her 5x8m mural she painted during a six months hermitage in multiple layers of shades of inks, providing any viewer with her shared sensation of swaying between two parallel realms.